centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ## Upgrading our Module

 **IMPORTANT** Ensure to read the [Release Notes](//github.com/hexonet/whmcs-ispapi-registrar/releases) carefully before Upgrading!
 Our Release numbers follow [semantic versioning](//semver.org/) and thus we follow the version syntax: MAJOR.MINOR.PATCH.
+Please ensure to backup your current version's folder to have a fallback possibility you can use, just in case there's something wrong with our new version.

 ![Semantic Versioning]({{ 'assets/images/semver.png' | relative_url }})